aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

    Same as :numref:`2020_virtual_fig_graph_input_only`, but also with the outputs that the engine will create and connect automatically.
    The ``RemoteData`` node is created during submission and can be thought as a symbolic link to the remote folder in which the calculation runs on the cluster.
    The other nodes are created when the calculation has finished, after retrieval and parsing.
-   The node with linkname 'retrieved' contains the raw output files stored in the AiiDA repository; all other nodes are added by the parser.
+   The node with linkname ``retrieved`` contains the relevant raw output files stored in the AiiDA repository; all other nodes are added by the parser.
-   Additional nodes (symbolized in gray) can be added by the parser (e.g. an output ``StructureData`` if you performed a relaxation calculation, a ``TrajectoryData`` for molecular dynamics etc.).
+   Additional nodes (symbolized in gray) can be added by the parser: e.g., an output ``StructureData`` if you performed a relaxation calculation, a ``TrajectoryData`` for molecular dynamics, etc.

-:numref:`2020_virtual_fig_graph_input_only` was drawn by hand but you can generate a similar graph automatically by passing the **identifier** of a calculation node to ``verdi graph generate <IDENTIFIER>``.
+:numref:`2020_virtual_fig_graph_input_only` was drawn by hand but you can generate a similar graph automatically by passing the **identifier** of a calculation node to ``verdi node graph generate <IDENTIFIER>``.
 Identifiers in AiiDA come in three forms:

  * "Primary Key" (PK): An integer, e.g. ``723``, that identifies your entity within your database (automatically assigned)